 One needs only spend a short while wandering through the streets of Livingston to appreciate the myriad of cultures that exist in this relatively small town - the melting-pot of Latinos, Mayas, Garifuna and gringos a reflection of Guatemala's colourful history.

-A cooking class at Rasta Mesa sates your appetite for knowledge, culture as well as local cuisine.
+We strongly recommend taking a cooking class at Rasta Mesa while in town - it'll sate your appetite for knowledge, culture as well as local cuisine.

 A few hours spent at Playa Blanca is often included in day tours to Siete Altares, but we recommend skipping this entirely and making your own way to the waterfalls.